ppy/osu-wiki/wiki/Tournaments/NT/NSST_2019/en.md

 1. At Qualifiers Stage, participants will be assigned to a lobby based on participants' availability and they will play for **score**, not position achieved during the match.
 This is because NSST 2019 staff will compare your score to everyone in the tournament so as to make it more fair.
 Participants will play all maps in the pool once.
    - Scores will be rescaled to be up to 1,000,000 and then added up.
    - The top 32 players sorted with their highest score summed, will go through.
-   - The mappool consists of: 3 NoMod, 2 Hidden, 2 HardRock, and 2 DoubleTime maps.
+   - The mappool consists of: 3 NoMod, 2 Hidden, 2 Hard Rock, and 2 Double Time maps.
 2. After passing the Qualifiers Stage, participants will be in the knockout-stage and regarding its winning conditions and numbers of map they have to bann explained as follows:
    - In Round of 32, participants need to win 4 beatmaps to win a match (Best-of-7) and will have to bann 1 map per match.
    - In Round of 16, participants need to win 5 beatmaps to win a match (Best-of-9) and will have to bann 1 map per match.